msh9/codinginthetrenches.com/content/post/2026-01-13-cc-interest/index.md

 While the high interest rates price in lots risk, both of the above papers also note that issuers enjoy significant positive profit margins.
 The New York Fed paper demonstrates higher margins even after default losses on some of the least credit worthy individuals (Drechsler et al., 2025).

 Instead I expect a repeat of what happened to debit cards in the wake of 2009 rule changes that reduced the fee and interchange profits from debit card purchases.
-The result was a near completion elimination of debit card rewards and cobranded debit cards.
+The result was a near complete elimination of debit card rewards and cobranded debit cards.
 Less credit card interest profit means less money to spend on account perks and rewards.

 Another lens to look at this comes from an annual report on credit card profitability,